dotenv-org/dotenv-vault-ruby/README.md

 All set!
 When your app boots, it will recognize a `DOTENV_KEY` is set, decrypt the `.env.vault` file, and load the variables to `ENV`.

+Made a change to your production envs?
+Run `npx dotenv-vault build`, commit that safely to code, and deploy.
+It's simple and safe like that.

 ## Dotenv.org

 You will need a [Dotenv.org](https://dotenv.org) to make full use of dotenv-vault.
 It is free to use with premium features.